DFE-Digital/vcf-sw-career-development-design-history/app/posts/alpha-phase/2022-06-13-service-homepage-design-thinking.md

 Although we had already agreed to not use card components with imagery, the 2nd concept did use the to show how it might look if we chose that approach later.

+NB: Content was not provided for this concept and placeholder text was used.

+## What happened next?
 These concept **were not** shown to, or tested with users.